iceddev/sound-will-age-you/mobile.md

 ## media.play()

-Sets the paused attribute to false, <div class="fragment grow highlight-green">loading the media resource</div> and beginning playback if necessary.
+Sets the paused attribute to false, <div class="fragment grow highlight-red">loading the media resource</div> and beginning playback if necessary.
 If the playback had ended, will restart it from the start.

 [Spec](http://www.w3.org/html/wg/drafts/html/master/embedded-content-0.html#playing-the-media-resource)